 Nate Kreuter seeks more productivity by making better use of those groups of minutes between major tasks.

-Faculty members need to learn how to help students grapple with their changing and challenging career prospects, writes Nate Kreuter.
+Faculty members need to learn to understand higher education finances, writes Nate Kreuter.

 Nate Kreuter considers the realities of rejection -- and dealing with rejection -- in academic careers.

 People starting academic careers, just like everyone else, can find themselves overwhelmed, writes Nate Kreuter.
 And they don't need to be afraid to seek assistance from colleagues.

 Nate Kreuter writes about the practices that can make it hard to get good feedback on submissions, and the way journals and their editors can promote quality, timely communication with scholars.

 In academic careers, those to whom you are closest frequently move.

 An important career skill is knowing when to avoid a disagreement and when to stand your ground, and the dividing line is particularly challenging for those without tenure, writes Nate Kreuter.

 If you are only being paid for nine months of work, and you need summers for research, you need to set some limits, writes Nate Kreuter.

 What Others Are Reading